dhanar10-docker/docker-debian-init-ssh/README.md

 # docker-debian-init-ssh

-A Debian-based container anti-pattern with systemd init and ssh server to mimic a standalone headless system for development and testing purposes
+A Debian container anti-pattern with systemd init and ssh server to mimic a standalone headless system for development and testing purposes

 ## Requirements